 This position is often met with resistance from lien claimants, who take the position that they are entitled to one-third of the gross settlement.
 See, Gilman v.
 Dalby (2009) 176 Cal.App.4th 606, 620 ("as a matter of law, the amount recovered by the plaintiff in a personal injury lawsuit always goes first to satisfy the attorney lien for fees and costs before it is used to satisfy medical liens.")
-This may be a point of contention in your negotiations, but is one that is well worth making.
+This may be a point of contention in your negotiations.

 Tip #6: Reduce for Proportionate Share of the Statutory Cap Where Appropriate

 If you have multiple lien claims, particularly when you have a limited 3rd party policy from which to recover funds, it can be beneficial to figure out a proportionate share of the statutory cap for each lien claim.

 Many of us entered the legal profession to avoid math, but the best way to illustrate this concept is by example: